Japan Air Lines Flight 123: 6:34–6:48 p.m.: Limited control

-Shortly after lowering the gear, the flight engineer asked if the speed brakes should be used ("Shall we use speed brakes?"), but the pilots did not acknowledge the request.
+Shortly after lowering the gear, the flight engineer asked if the speed brakes should be used, but the pilots did not acknowledge the request.
 The aircraft then began a right-hand descending 420° turn from a heading of 040° at 6:40 p.m. to a heading of 100° at 6:45 p.m., flying in a loop over Otsuki, due to a thrust imbalance created from having the power setting on Engine 1 (the left-most engine) higher than the other three engines.
-The aircraft also began descending from 22400 ft to 17000 ft, as the pilots had reduced engine thrust to near idle from 6:43 to 6:48 p.m..
+The aircraft also began descending from 22400 ft to 17000 ft, as the pilots had reduced engine thrust to near idle from 6:43 to 6:48 p.m.
 Upon descending to 13500 ft at 6:45:46 p.m., the pilots again reported an uncontrollable aircraft.
 At this time, the aircraft began to turn slowly to the left, while continuing to descend.
 The thicker air allowed the pilots more oxygen, and their hypoxia appeared to have subsided somewhat, as they were communicating more frequently.
 The pilots also appeared to be understanding how grave their situation had become, with Captain Takahama exclaiming, "This may be hopeless" at 6:46:33 p.m.
-At 6:47 p.m., the pilots recognized that they were beginning to turn towards the mountains, and despite efforts by the crew to get the aircraft to continue to turn right, it instead turned left, flying directly towards the mountainous terrain on a westerly heading.
+At 6:47 p.m., the pilots recognised that they were beginning to turn toward the mountains.
+Despite efforts by the crew to get the aircraft to continue to turn right, it instead turned left, flying directly toward the mountainous terrain on a westerly heading.

-Around 6:47p.m., a photographer on the ground captured a photograph of the aircraft, which showed that the vertical stabilizer was missing.
+Around 6:50 p.m.—approximately six minutes before the aircraft crashed —a photographer on the ground in Okutama captured a photograph of the 747, which showed that the vertical stabiliser was missing.